Policy

 On occasion, the WSIB is provided with audio/visual recordings by someone who has an interest in the claim.

-• staff in Regulatory Services or Legal Services are investigating an issue or considering legal action (see 22-01-05, Offences and Penalties - General), and/or
+- staff in Stakeholder Compliance Services or Legal Services are investigating an issue or considering legal action, refer to 22-01-05, Offences and Penalties - General, and/or

 Authenticity